MyEdSpace Logo Logo of MyEdSpace, a platform for education

 Let’s take a closer look into how these work with your grades, what the process is and where to find the UCAS website.

-What do UCAS points count?
+What do UCAS points account for?

 UCAS points will typically take all post-16 qualifications into account and assign it a number.